Miss North Dakota

 The Miss North Dakota competition is the pageant that selects the representative for the state of North Dakota in the Miss America pageant.
 The first Miss North Dakota to compete at Miss America was Kitty Page in 1949.
 In 2017, Cara Mund became the first North Dakotan to win the Miss America title, when she won the Miss America 2018 pageant.

-Sidni Kast of Minot was crowned Miss North Dakota on June 11, 2022, at Bakken Auditorium in Williston, North Dakota.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022.
+Sophia Richards of Hope was crowned Miss North Dakota 2024 on June 8, 2024, at Bakken Auditorium in Williston, North Dakota.
+She will compete for Miss America 2025.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss North Dakota titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.